 Citation: Auguste, M.E., Tucker, A., & Jackson, E. (2020).
 “More sidewalks, more bus stops”: Travel Behaviors and Opinions of Connecticut Teenagers.
 Transportation Research Interdisciplinary Perspectives, 8. https://doi.org/10.1016/j.trip.2020.100238

 The CTSRC’s Marisa Auguste and Andrew Tucker, Ph.D. were the lead investigators for this project.
-Ms. Auguste obtained a masters in Criminal Justice from the University of New Haven and a bachelors in Sociology from the University of Texas at San Antonio.
+Ms. Auguste obtained a graduate degree in Criminal Justice from the University of New Haven and a bachelors degree in Sociology from the University of Texas at San Antonio.
 Her previous research includes an observational study of pedestrian crossing behaviors, distracted driving, and marijuana use and driving.
 Dr. Tucker received a doctorate in Psychological Sciences from the University of Connecticut.
 Experienced in advanced quantitative analyses, Dr. Tucker has previously researched app-based distracted driving interventions, human interaction with automated vehicles, and the use of haptic information by first responders in navigating unfamiliar and unsafe environments.
 Dr. Eric Jackson is the Executive Director of the Connecticut Transportation Institute and the Director of the Connecticut Transportation Safety Research Center.

-For more information about Ms. Auguste and Dr. Tucker’s projects, visit ctsrc.uconn.edu
+For more information about Ms. Auguste, Dr. Tucker or Dr. Jackson’s work, visit ctsrc.uconn.edu